iunu/mobx-async-store/README.md

 The store uses variations of `get`, `find` and `fetch` to retrieve records from the store, with `All`, `Many`, and `One` determining how many records will be requested.
 An optional `options` hash provides further customization for requesting and caching.
 - `get` will only retrieve locally cached records, and will never request from the server
 - `find` will first look for records of a given type in the store, and then will go to the server
-- `fetch` will always requet from the server
+- `fetch` will always request from the server
 - `getAll`, `findAll`, and `fetchAll` retrieve all records that match the optional `options`
   - `store.getAll('todos', { queryParams: { recent: true } })`
 - `getOne`, `findOne`, and `fetchOne` retrieves one record.
 Usually used with just one id but can also use the `options` hash.